 Therefore, we were able to further develop user-friendly and rapidly effective models of treatment based on our own experiences.
 In 2008, together we developed RAPID Skills Training (RST) within a framework consistent with principles of ABA.
 RST is a formal trademarked behavior analysis & therapy program that provides critical interaction skills to parents, teachers and caretakers.
 RST was intentionally designed to be extremely user-friendly to maximize outcomes for individuals with various behavior disorders.
 The RST training and treatment format are conducive to any individual who participates in the life of a loved one, who needs intensive ABA intervention.

 The importance of intervening when the family functions either as a unified or divided unit is elucidated through our developmental models of service, guided buy professional training, supervision and depth of experience.
 Being provided the opportunity to care for our daughter diagnosed with Lissencephaly changed the nature of how we provide in-home and community-based services but, it did not change the scientific principles that inform them.

-Currently, CBA is remodeling a beautiful 13,000 sq. ft. facility that will be the first “Center for Behavior Analysis” in this region of the country, implementing a mission and vision based on the same values that helped form the company nearly 20 years ago.
+We’re implementing a mission and vision based on the same values that helped form the company nearly 20 years ago.
 Louisville is now their adopted home town, they’ve always been pulled back here because of the supportive communities, developmental disability intelligence, friendly people and encouraging culture… Unique opportunities, quality services for brain-based neurological disorders and access to a quality of life they preferred for their three daughters, made it easy for “The Simmons” family to remain in Louisville…